museumcomputernetwork/mcn-2020-git-haiku/index.md

-Dry cheerful cricket
+Dewdrop, let me cleanse
-Penetrating the very rock,
+How swift it is
-This autumn evening.
+the autumn dusk is here.